kusi3680/PE-4/README.md

 # PE4
+## Contributors
+Parikshit Bhetwal \
+Dennis Lim \
-This is programming excercise four for CSCI 3010.
+This is our programming excercise four for CSCI 3010.